Nonparametric Estimation of Functional Dynamic Factor Model: Introduction

-\cite{HaysSpencerShen2012} studied the FDF model $X_{n}(s)=\sum_{k=1}^{K} \lambda_{k}(s) f_{n,k}+ \varepsilon_{n}(s)$ and assumed that the functional data are observed in a sample of discrete points, $s\in \{s_{1}, \ldots, s_{m}\}$, and that the factors, $\{f_{n,k}\}$, follow an AR$(p)$ model.
-In that paper, the factor loading $\lambda_{k}(s_{j})$ and the components of the AR$(p)$ model are estimated jointly via maximum likelihood and using the EM algorithm.
+Specifically, we assumed that the functional time series $\{X_{n}\}$ is driven by $K$ latent factor loadings curves $\{F_{1}(s), \ldots, F_{K}(s)\}$ and $K$ latent factor time series $\{\beta_{n,k}\}$, i.e., $X_{n}(s)= \sum_{k=1}^{K} \beta_{n,k} F_{k}(s) + \varepsilon_{n}(s)$.
+This FDF model was studied previously by other authors. \cite{HaysSpencerShen2012} assumed that $\{X_{n}(s); s\in D \}$, with $D\subset\mathbb{R}$, is observed in a sample of discrete points, $s\in \{s_{1}, \ldots, s_{m}\}$, and that the factors, $\{\beta_{n,k}\}$, follow an AR$(p)$ model.
+In that paper, the factor loading $F_{k}(s_{j})$ and the components of the AR$(p)$ model are estimated jointly via maximum likelihood and using the EM algorithm.
 However, the EM algorithm becomes increasingly complicated when the sample size grows or when the number of point observations of each curve grows.
-Here, we assume that $X_{n}$ is given in functional form instead of discrete observations of each, and we propose a nonparametric estimator for the latent variables $\{f_{n,k}\}$ and $\lambda_{k}$. \cite{Dominik} used the FDF model to forecast electricity spot prices, where the factor loading curves, $\lambda_{k}$, are defined as eigenfunctions of the covariance operator of $X_{n}$, and the factor process $\{f_{n,k}\}$ is defined as the corresponding score.
-These estimators are naturally obtained if we consider minimizing the $L_{2}$-norm.
+Here, we assume that $X_{n}$ is given in functional form instead of discrete observations of each, and we propose a nonparametric estimator for the latent variables $\{\beta_{n,k}\}$ and $F_{k}$. \cite{Dominik} used the FDF model to forecast electricity spot prices, where the factor loading curves, $F_{k}$, are defined as eigenfunctions of the covariance operator of $X_{n}$, and the factor process $\{\beta_{n,k}\}$ is defined as the corresponding score.
 One disadvantage is that functional principal component analysis (PCA) operates in a static way.
-That is, if the functional data $X_{n}(s)$ are time-dependent, then the dynamics are not accurately represented by the principal components, as noted in \cite{HormannEtal2015}.
-In \cite{JungbackerEtAl2014}, the factor loading curves $\lambda_{i}(s)$ are proposed as cubic splines and rely on hypothesis tests to select the number of knots and their locations.
+That is, if the functional data $\{X_{n}\}$ are time-dependent, then the dynamics are not accurately represented by the principal components, as noted in \cite{HormannEtal2015}.
+In \cite{JungbackerEtAl2014}, the factor loading curves $F_{k}$ are proposed as cubic splines and rely on hypothesis tests to select the number of knots and their locations.
 This is inefficient when the sample size increases. \cite{KokoszkaH2015} assumed that the factor loading curves are known and depend on time.
 Then, they propose the use of least square estimators to obtain the factors.
-In this paper, we propose to estimate the factors and factor loading curves by accounting for the underlying dynamics.
-The dynamics will be described by the factor processes, $\{f_{n,k}\}$.
-The factor loading curves $\{ \lambda_{1}, \ldots, \lambda_{K} \}$ are such that they generate a subspace where the dynamics can be described accurately.
-Additionally, they represent the functional characteristics of the data, such as the general or common shapes of the curve.